HOW TO ENTER

 No. There are no stipulations on what you must do with your cash award, but we hope that you will use it to further your passion for the environment and your creative talent.
 Some students decide to “pay it forward” and donate their award back to Bow Seat’s scholarship fund for future students; others use their award to contribute to the activities of a school club or local nonprofit organization.

-We believe that your work should be shared with the public in order to amplify your voices on behalf of the ocean.
+We believe that your work should be shared publicly and widely in order to amplify your voice on behalf of our blue planet.
 We will do our best over the course of the next year to celebrate you as winners via our social media channels, as well as by coordinating art exhibits, film showings, and guest publishing of poetry and writing in various outlets through our partners.